birajstha/BenfordChallange/readme.md

-## How to Run this Flask App with Docker Compose
+## How to Run this Web App with Docker Compose

-To run the Flask App with Docker Compose, follow the instructions below.
+To run the App with Docker Compose, follow the instructions below.

 ### Prerequisites